johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-11-azure-container-apps-easy-auth-and-dotnet-authentication/index.md

 ## `User.Identity.IsAuthenticated == false`

 When I'm building an application, I want to focus on the problem I'm solving.
 I don't want to think about how to implement my own authentication system.
-Rather, I tend to lean on another provider for that, and if I'm working in the Azure ecosystem, that often means Easy Auth.
+Rather, I lean on an auth provider for that, and if I'm working in the Azure ecosystem, that often means Easy Auth, usually with Azure AD.

 I recently started building a .NET application using Easy Auth and deploying to Azure Container Apps.
 One thing that surprised me when I tested it out was that, whilst I was being authenticated, my app didn't seem to be aware of it.
-What I mean by this is when I inspected the `User.Identity.IsAuthenticated` property in my application, it was `false`.
+When I inspected the `User.Identity.IsAuthenticated` property in my application, it was `false`.
 The reason why lies [in the documentation](https://learn.microsoft.com/en-us/azure/container-apps/authentication#access-user-claims-in-application-code):

 > For all language frameworks, Container Apps makes the claims in the incoming token available to your application code.
 The claims are injected into the request headers, which are present whether from an authenticated end user or a client application.
 External requests aren't allowed to set these headers, so they're present only if set by Container Apps.
 Some example headers include:
 >
-> `X-MS-CLIENT-PRINCIPAL-NAME` > `X-MS-CLIENT-PRINCIPAL-ID`
+> `X-MS-CLIENT-PRINCIPAL-NAME`
 >
+> `X-MS-CLIENT-PRINCIPAL-ID`
+>
-> **Code that is written in any language or framework can get the information that it needs from these headers.**
+> _Code that is written in any language or framework can get the information that it needs from these headers._

 The emphasis above is mine.
 What it's saying here is this: **you need to implement this yourself**.

+## Examining the headers

 Sure enough, when I inspected the headers in my application, I could see these: